QR Codes for Nonprofits: Simple Guide to Boost Donations

 9. Surveys

 This is a wonderful use of QR codes.
-It can be incredibly difficult to get people to fill out surveys, so the easier and faster they are, the better.
+It can be difficult to get people to fill out surveys, so the easier and faster they are, the better.
 If you assume that most people have their phones on them at all times, and have a QR code linking to a post-event survey on site, they can scan the code and quickly fill out your survey before they even leave the venue.

 10. Business cards

-Including a QR code with a vcard that matches your physical business card significantly increases the likelihood of your new contact saving your information.
+Including a QR code with a vCard that matches your physical business card significantly increases the likelihood of your new contact saving your information.
 It also makes networking smoother and more natural.
 At your next nonprofit conference, hand someone your business card with a QR code, and all they have to do is scan it and add it to their contacts.
-If you don’t have or don’t want business cards, you can have a vcard linked QR code on your desk or as an image on your phone, allowing a quick scan without the hassle of a physical card.
+If you don’t have or don’t want business cards, you can have a vCard-linked QR code on your desk or as an image on your phone, allowing a quick scan without the hassle of a physical card.

 Where Can You Put QR Codes?